"Photography has allowed me to slow down, look inward, and learn to be quiet with myself"

 - Diana Markosian

-Diana Markosian is an Armenian-American photographer whose images explore the relationship between memory and place.
-Born in Moscow, Russia, her family immigrated to the United States when she was a child, leaving her father behind.
+Markosian was born in Moscow, Russia, and her family immigrated to the United States when she was a child, leaving her father behind.
 In 2010, she received her master’s degree from Columbia University’s Graduate School of Journalism.
-Her work has since taken her to some of the most remote corners of the world, where she has produced both personal and editorial work.
-Her images can be found in publications like National Geographic Magazine, The New Yorker and The New York Times.
+She has worked on assignment for publications including National Geographic Magazine, The New Yorker and The New York Times.